-- A private company controlled by the members of the family of the late Henri and Marie-Jeanne Audet.
-Remaining 31.14% of voting rights are held under publicly traded subordinate shares.
-Remaining 16.57% of voting rights are held under publicly traded subordinate shares.
-Remaining 21% interest is held by Caisse de Dépôt et Placement du Québec.
+(1) A private company controlled by the members of the family of the late Henri and Marie-Jeanne Audet.
+(2) Remaining 30.56% of voting rights are under publicly traded subordinate shares.
+(3) Remaining 15.50% of voting rights are held under publicly traded subordinate shares.
+(4) Remaining 21% interests is held by Caisse de dépôt et placement du Québec.